matthewjselby/obsidian-create-diagram-here/README.md

 # Installation

-Copy the folder to the `.obsidian/plugins` folder within your vault (note that this folder is hidden by default).
-Run `npm i`, then `npm run build` in the folder.
+For manual installation, create a folder in `{your_vault_folder}/.obsidian/plugins`, add the `main.js` and `manifest.json` files from a release to the folder, and enable the plugin in Obsidian preferences.

+Once this plugin is sufficiently developed, I will submit to the [official list](https://github.com/obsidianmd/obsidian-releases/blob/master/community-plugins.json).

 # ToDo